 That’s when I realized sun damage wasn’t just about burning and peeling from hours at the beach - it was happening every day I left the house without a plan for staying protected.
 It was happening as I walked my dog on a summer day without hat or sunscreen.
 It was happening as I squinted against the snow on a January morning.
 It was all around me, every day.

 I now know adequate sun protection isn’t about slathering on a layer of who-knows-what-kind of sunscreen on the way to the beach.
-It’s a set of intentional sun-protection strategies that help me stay active and enjoy the sun safely: appropriate clothing, mineral sunscreen, and now, Sundaily gummies backing them up for 24/7/365 protection.
+It’s a set of intentional sun-protection strategies that help me stay active and enjoy the sun safely for the long haul.

 What do you think?
 Have any questions about sun damage or sun protection strategies?
 Post in the comments below, and let's continue the discussion.